Gala ARPH #14044

 Gala is a beautiful 4-year-old black tri female who has been in foster care far too long.
 She is a great size at just 38 lbs.
 She is crate trained, housebroken, and is very loving with her “family”.
 She is smart, learns quickly, is biddable, is energetic but does have an off switch.

 In September 2019 she had a freak accident and broke two vertebrae in her back.
 She had surgery to repair the break.
 Being the determined and optimistic girl that she is, she has recovered nicely and her happy personality has not been affected.
 We continue to do physical therapy to strengthen her back legs but they may always be less than perfect and she probably will never move with the grace and beauty that she did before the injury.
 However, that does not keep her from being a normal dog.
 She can still run like the wind, play fetch, swim, hike, and do things like nose work that do not require any jumping.

 Gala has been through a lot of training.
-Probably far more than most foster dogs would get as she needed a mental outlet for her energy.
+Probably far more than most foster dogs would get as she needed a mental outlet for her energy as youngster.
 She has been through puppy training, manners classes, agility, dock jumping, and nose work.
-While she can no longer do things that require jumping, she is able to participate in traditional obedience, rally, and nose work.
+While she can no longer do things that require jumping, she is able to participate in traditional obedience, rally, swimming, and nose work.

 Her favorite things are playing fetch, running, and swimming.
 Running while squeaking a toy at the same time is the best!
 When she is playing with a toy, she trots around with it in her mouth, squeaking it to beat the band and proud as punch.
 She is also very food motivated and will do almost anything for food!

 Gala wasn’t extremely interested in human touch when she was very young (she came to ARPH at just 5 weeks old) but as she has matured, she has figured out that belly rubs and massages are good things.
 She really is a happy girl and her nubbin and grin show that.
 She does give kisses (too many sometimes) and has even learned to snuggle.